HarvestMondello/Colorado-climbing-route-analysis/README.md

 ## How I Built It

 1. **Collection**: Python scraper pulls route metadata (name, grade, type, pitches, stars, votes, area hierarchy), tick logs (dates, notes, climbers), and FA/FFA info.
+During scraping, route metadata was filtered by type=Trad.
+Sport, Bouldering and Ice entries were dropped at this stage, ensuring the PostgreSQL schema and subsequent analysis centered solely on traditional climbing.
 2. **Processing**: Normalize grades, parse decades, standardize areas, and join route ↔ tick datasets.
 3. **Storage**: Persist as CSV and load into PostgreSQL for querying and reproducible analysis.
 4. **Analysis & Modeling**: